 Jack White, Environmental, Health, Safety expert, City of Phoenix.
 Art Credits

 Ongoing Course Evaluation

-Administrative and instructional staff will collect all student concerns (verbal, written and surveys) and distribute these to the Course Editor or Copyeditors for evaluation and course corrections.
-Administrative and instructional staff will collect all student concerns (verbal, written and surveys) and distribute these to TLC Administrative personnel for evaluation and course corrections.
-Course and/or Assessment revisions are made as necessary.
+Administrative and instructional staff will collect all student concerns (verbal, written and surveys) and distribute these to Jeff Durbin and Cassie Clark for evaluation and course corrections.